4 Tips for Traveling with a Dog

 The only thing better than going on vacation?
 Going on vacation with your dog!
-Bringing your furry family member along for the ride can bump any trip up from average to extraordinary, but there are a few extra things you should take care of before you head out on your adventure.
+Traveling with a dog can transform any trip from average to extraordinary!
+But there are a few extra things you should take care of before you head out on your adventure...

-Decide in advance what items your dog will need for the trip.
-Here’s a quick list of some basic things to pack when traveling with your dog:
+Before your departure, make a list of any items your dog will need during the trip.
+Here’s a quick list of basics to pack when traveling with a dog:

 - Small first aid kit

-- A picture of your pup, in case he gets lost
+- A picture of your pup (in case they get lost)

-Of course, there are some situations where you simply cannot bring your dog on your trip.
-Think: business trips, destination weddings, theme parks, etc. In that case, it’s your responsibility as a dog owner to make alternative dog-care arrangements.
-Luckily, there are a couple of great options to make sure your dog is properly taken care of while you’re out travelling:
+Of course, there are some situations where you simply cannot travel with dogs.
+Think: business trips, destination weddings, and theme parks, to name a few.
+Luckily, there are a couple of great options to ensure your dog is in good hands while you’re traveling.

-Apace with an increasingly pet-friendly society, professional pet sitting services are becoming more and more available.
-Today, you can find bonded, insured professionals who will walk (or run!) your dog several times a day, feed him, and administer necessary medications.
-Some offer live-in services, giving you the bonus of house sitting while you’re away, and the comfort that your dog has some company.
+You can find experienced and licensed professionals who will walk your dog several times a day, feed them, and administer necessary medications.
+Some even offer live-in services, providing the bonus of house sitting and the comfort that your dog has around-the-clock company.

 What to look for in a pet sitter:

-- Does she have a back-up plan in the event she cannot get to your home?
+- Do they have a back-up plan in the event they cannot get to your home?

-- Is she comfortable interacting with your dog?
+- Are they comfortable interacting with your dog?

 - Is your dog comfortable interacting with the sitter?

-- Is her fee comparable to other pet-sitting services?
+- Is their fee comparable to other pet-sitting services?

-Whether you’re traveling solo or letting your dog ride shotgun, vacationing as a pet owner is all about forethought.
-By preparing yourself and your dog ahead of time, taking a vacation together can go off without a hitch.
-And don't forget to have fun with your dog and enjoy the time together!
+Whether you’re traveling with your dog or taking a solo adventure, vacationing as a pet parent is all about planning.
+By preparing yourself and your dog ahead of time, taking a vacation will be as relaxing as it should be!